x0xlarge/Vx

 It also has more I/O pins which can be used for extra modification.

-The cpumod board re-routes the pins from the new cpu to the old cpu, and leads out the extra I/O nicely on the board, ready for modification.
+The cpumod board re-routes the pins from the new cpu to the old cpu,

-The cpumod uses the existing EEPROM from the x0x mainboard, but also has internal 4kB eeprom, and a socket for another external EEPROM.
+The cpumod uses the existing EEPROM from the x0x mainboard, but also has internal 4kB eeprom,

 Now there is no more pain when developing for this cpu!